SFDO-Community-Sprints/DLRS-Documentation/CONTEXT.md

   - `title: [Page Title]`
   - `nav_order: [Number]` for ordering
   - `has_children: true/false` for navigation structure
+  - `permalink: [/path.html]` (optional) to pin a fixed URL independent of the file's location — see Page URLs and `permalink` under Links & Images for more info

 ### Documentation Style
 - Step-by-step tutorials with numbered lists